joniles/mpxj/mkdocs/docs/howto-use-fields.md

 earlier section will also return `UserdefinedField` instances to indicate where these fields have values in the schedule.

+> If you need to move schedules data between an application which supports user
+> defined fields and Microsoft Project, MPXJ will automatically map any user
+> defined fields to unused custom fields when writing and MSPDI or MPX file.
+Note
+> that as there are only a finite number of custom field available, it is
+> possible that not all user defined fields will be available when the resulting
+> file is opened in Microsoft Project.

 MPXJ uses the term "custom fields" to group together a couple of related